 Canal Restoration at Dymock

-Work on the Canal at Dymock has progressed sporadically over many years, starting back in 2004 when the Trust were able to persuade Gloucestershire County Council to restore a road bridge over the line of the canal, rather than just infill the space beneath.
+However, work to secure the line of the canal at Dymock has progressed sporadically over many years, starting back in 2004 when the Trust was able to persuade Gloucestershire County Council to restore a road bridge over the line of the canal, rather than just infill the space beneath.

-More recently, the Trust sucessfully negotiated with lanners and developers to ensure that restoration of the Canal featured significantly in plans for a new housing development.
+More recently, the Trust successfully negotiated with planners and developers to ensure that work to re-create the Canal featured significantly in plans for a new housing development.
+This culminated in the creation of the Winding Pool – an expanse of water that will connect to the canal in the direction of Ledbury and Newent at some point in the future.

 More details on these can be seen in the links below.